Akela-Plugins/Akela/docs/_plugins/SpaceCadet.md

 static Akela::SpaceCadetShift spaceCadetShift;
 ```

+There are two properties one can configure: the default behaviour, and the paren
+keys.
+See the constructors [below](#plugin-methods) to see how to set these
+properties.

-There is only one configurable option: whether to enable the new behaviour (the
+The first property, `defaultMode` controls whether the new behaviour is on or
-default), or not.
-If disabled, the `on()` method can be used later to enable it.
+off when the keyboard starts.
+It defaults to *on*, but if set to *off*, it can
-The keymap does not need to change, the plugin overrides the normal `Shift`
+later be enabled with the `on()` method.
+The keymap does not need to be updated
+at all, the plugin overrides the normal `Shift` keys when the functionality is
-behaviour.
+enabled.

+The other option is the keys to use for the parens.
+The plugin defaults to `9`
+and `0`, which, when shifted, mean the opening and closing parens in US QWERTY,
+and a lot of other layouts.
+If one uses an OS-side layout where the parens are
+on different keys, the `left` and `right` options are the ones to change.

 ## Plugin methods